juicedata/juicefs/docs/en/administration/metadata/postgresql_best_practices.md

 The official PostgreSQL document [High Availability, Load Balancing, and Replication](https://www.postgresql.org/docs/current/different-replication-solutions.html) compares several common databases in terms of high availability solutions.
 Please choose the appropriate ones according to your needs.

 :::note
 JuiceFS uses [transactions](https://www.postgresql.org/docs/current/tutorial-transactions.html) to ensure atomicity of metadata operations.
-Since PostgreSQL does not yet support Muti-Shard (Distributed) transactions, do not use a multi-server distributed architecture for the JuiceFS metadata.
+Since PostgreSQL does not yet support Multi-Shard (Distributed) transactions, do not use a multi-server distributed architecture for the JuiceFS metadata.
 :::